Downsizing Helps You Set Limits as You Move to a Smaller Home

 - Create limits for yourself about how many new items you can bring in after your move

 - Now that you’re in a new home, it is important to keep it from getting re-cluttered.
-Set limits for what you bring in, such as when you bring in one new piece of clothing, you get rid of one old piece of clothing.
+Set limits for what you bring in.

 What are Common Downsizing Mistakes?